ferraith/setuptools-antlr/README.rst

     [antlr]
     # Specify grammars to generate parsers for; default: None
     #grammars = <root-level grammar> [<root-level-grammar> ...]
-    # Specify output directory where all output is generated; default: build/lib
+    # Specify output directories where all output is generated; default: build/lib
-    output = gen
+    output = default=gen
     # Generate DOT graph files that represent the internal ATN data structures (yes|no); default: no
     #atn = no
     # Specify grammar file encoding; default: utf-8